remiduval/moderncollab/content/teachmeoffice365.md

 **To fulfill the apps main purpose**
 The app collects certain Functional data to fulfil its overall purpose.
 This will primarily be to understand user input so that the app can respond with relevant information, therefore educating the user in a better use of Microsoft Office 365

-## Does data from the Teach me Office 365 app get shared with third parties?
+## Does ModernCollab.
+Ltd share this collected data?

 No, we do not share any collected, processed, or stored information with a third party other that reasons listed in this privacy statement i.e. Microsoft Azure cloud platform.